marcusjang/iota-archive-exporter/README.md

         * `tx_trytes` for (new) transaction raw trytes
         * `sn` for milestone issuances and approvees

-           > At the time of building the prototype, unlike the IRI the `sn` topic doesn't use the correct milestone, but rather uses the latest milestone prior to the snapshot.
+           > At the time of building the prototype, unlike the IRI the `sn` topic doesn't use the correct milestone, but rather uses the ~latest milestone prior to the snapshot~ all nines (`'9'.repeat(81)`) in lieu of the milestone.

 ## Environment & Dependencies